DominicMachado/DominicMachado.github.io/docs/clas-199-s24/course-schedule.md

 ## Week 7 (3/11 - 3/15)

 ### Monday, March 11
-- Race and Warfare: The Case of Athens
+- Race and Warfare: Greeks and Persians
 - **Homework (due before class)**: No homework!
 Enjoy your break!

 ### Wednesday, March 13